Search

 All men and women of goodwill will hope and pray that the present deplorable and distressing situation will not further deteriorate but that it will soon be ended firstly by the granting of full equality of citizenship to every man and woman in the Six Counties area regardless of class, creed or political persuasion and, eventually, by the restoration of the historic unity of our country.

-One of the high points of Lynch's first term as Taoiseach, and possibly one of the most important events in modern Irish history, was Ireland's entry into the EEC.
-Ireland officially joined, along with our nearest neighbour, the United Kingdom and Denmark, on January 1, 1973.
-The admittance of Ireland was the culmination of a decade of preparation which was begun by Lynch and his predecessor, Sean Lemass, who unfortunately did not live to see what would have been his greatest achievement.
+One of the high points of Lynch's first term as Taoiseach was Ireland's entry into the EEC.
+Ireland officially joined along with our nearest neighbour, the United Kingdom and Denmark, on January 1, 1973.
+This was the culmination of a decade of preparation and one of the most significant events in modern Irish history.

 Taoiseach 1977-1979